 Why we don’t test Emma mattresses

-While Emma products have previously performed well in our testing, we don’t include them anymore.
+While Emma products have previously performed well in our testing, we no longer include them.

 In light of ongoing member complaints and , we’ve decided to remove Emma mattress reviews from our website.
 We may revisit this decision in the future.